JoseEmmanuelVG/JoseEmmanuelVG/README.md

 # Hi there 👋

-*I am a 23-year-old Mexican guy, a homebody who takes care of 3 pets.
-I am a student of Mechatronics Engineering at UPIITA - IPN, who likes to exercise, play soccer, and occasionally play video games.
+*I am a 24-year-old Mexican guy, a homebody who takes care of 3 pets.
+Master’s Student in Applied AI at ITESM | Graduated in Mechatronics Engineering at IPN - UPIITA, who likes to exercise, play soccer, and occasionally play video games.
 Native Spanish speaker, with studies in English, interested in other languages.
 I like to investigate, do projects, share my knowledge and acquired experiences.
 Curious, introverted in new spaces, dedicated, and loves to learn new topics.*

 ## Workin' On
 <div align="center">